Which are the most active months for damaging winds from severe storms, derechos?

 Long-term weather records show June and July are America's most active months for damaging thunderstorm winds, which sometimes include widespread, destructive damaging-wind events called derechos.

-The third- and fourth-most-active months are August and May, respectively, but with averages of less than 2,000 damaging wind reports, neither of those months come close to the more than 3,000 such reports seen in a typical June or July.
+The third- and fourth-most-active months are August and May, respectively, but with averages of around 2,000 or fewer damaging wind reports, neither of those months comes close to the more than 3,000 such reports seen in a typical June or July.

 JUNE PACKED WITH SEASONAL WEATHER FIRSTS AS SUMMER BEGINS